Cooking with Olive Oil: Yay or Nay?Updated: April 05, 2017healthy fats

 Saturated fats like coconut oil and tallow, are extremely stable because they pack together tightly courtesy of very straight carbon bonds that are all occupied by hydrogen atoms.
 Saturated fats are solid or semisolid at room temperature and make ideal cooking fats because of the inherent stability provided by their chemical structure which means that they do not easily go rancid when heated during cooking or form the free radicals that contribute to heart disease and cancer.

 Polyunsaturated fats do not pack together as tightly as saturated fats and hence are liquid at room temperature and remain so even if refrigerated.
 The chemical structure of polyunsaturated oils is such that there are unpaired electrons for every carbon-carbon double bond which are highly reactive if heated or processed in any way.
 Even simple exposure to the air or light can cause rancidity in fairly short periods of time.
+Grapeseed oil is a fat that is extremely high in polyunsaturates.

-Monounsaturated fats like olive, sesame, and avocado oil are liquid at room temperature yet become solid if refrigerated.
+Monounsaturated fats like olive, sesame, canola and avocado oil are liquid at room temperature yet become semi-solid if refrigerated.
 The single carbon-carbon double bonds which make up the chemical structure of monounsaturated fats do not pack together as tightly as saturated fats but are more tightly bound than those of polyunsaturated oils.

 Monounsaturated fats do not go rancid as easily as polyunsaturated oils but are more delicate than saturated fats due to a slight molecular bend which is not as straight in shape as the carbon bonds in a fully saturated molecule.